cemerick/nrepl-python-client/README.md

 ## Send help

-* Make this a Proper Python Library.
+* Make this a _more_ Proper Python Library.
 I've been away from Python for a loooooong time, and I don't know what the current best practices are around eggs, distribution, and so on.
-There's a stub of egg-info stuff here, but it's likely broken.
+The library is on PyPI, but may not be following the latest best practices for all I know.
+Open an issue if you see a problem or some corner that could be made better.
 * Fix my busted Python.
 Like I said, the last time I did any serious Pythoning was in the 2.3 days or something (to use new-style classes, or not, that was the question, etc).
 If I goofed, open an issue with a fix.